Russell M. Nelson: Apostle

-Nelson was called as an apostle by church president Spencer W. Kimball, to whom he had served as a personal physician for many years.
+Nelson was called as an apostle by church president Spencer W. Kimball, whom he had served as a personal physician for many years.
 Nelson was sustained as a member of the Quorum of the Twelve Apostles on April 7, 1984, during the church's general conference.
 He was ordained an apostle on April 12, 1984, by Gordon B. Hinckley.
 At the same conference, Dallin H. Oaks was sustained as a member of the Quorum of the Twelve.
 Nelson and Oaks filled the vacancies in the Quorum created by the deaths of LeGrand Richards and Mark E. Petersen.
 Early in his service as an apostle, Nelson was an adviser to the church's Young Women organization and was supportive of the developing of the Young Women values and Personal Progress program.

-In 1991, Nelson served as the negotiator for the LDS Church with the Internal Revenue Service over whether contributions to support missionaries serving would be tax deductible.
-In 1992, it was identified he was on the Strengthening Church Members Committee, alongside fellow apostle James E. Faust.
+In 1991, Nelson served as the negotiator for the church with the Internal Revenue Service over whether contributions to support missionaries serving would be tax deductible.
+In 1992, he served on the Strengthening Church Members Committee, alongside fellow apostle James E. Faust.
 In 1993, he was the church's lead delegate to the Parliament on World Religions.
 For a time he was also the church's representative to a US State Department committee on international religious freedom.

-Nelson's assignments as an apostle have included supervisory responsibility for the LDS Church in Africa.
+Nelson's assignments as an apostle included supervisory responsibility for the church in Africa.
 In 2009, he, along with his wife and others, were attacked while in Mozambique.
-He also made several other visits to that continent, including one to Kenya in 2011.
+He also made several other visits to the continent, including one to Kenya in 2011.

-From 2007 to 2015, Nelson was as a member of the Church Boards of Trustees/Education, the governing body of the Church Educational System, and the chairman of its executive committee.
+From 2007 to 2015, Nelson was a member of the Church Board of Education, the governing body of the Church Educational System, and the chairman of its executive committee.
 He was succeeded as chairman of the executive committee by Oaks.

 Following the death of Boyd K. Packer on July 3, 2015, Nelson became the most senior member of the Quorum of the Twelve and the quorum's president.
 Nelson was set apart as the quorum president on July 15, 2015, by Thomas S. Monson.

-Nelson made his first international trip as quorum president to Central America from August 20–31, 2015.
-The following month, Nelson dedicated the renovated Aaronic Priesthood Restoration Site in Pennsylvania, where LDS Church members believe the Aaronic and Melchizedek priesthoods were restored.
+Nelson made his first international trip as quorum president to Central America in late August 2015.
+The following month, Nelson dedicated the renovated Aaronic Priesthood Restoration Site in Pennsylvania, where church members believe the Aaronic and Melchizedek priesthoods were restored.

-In 2016, as president of the Quorum of the Twelve Apostles, Nelson declared that the church's governing council had received a revelation from God forbidding minor children of same-sex couples from being baptized without First Presidency approval.
+In 2016, as president of the Quorum of the Twelve Apostles, Nelson declared that the church's governing council had received a revelation from God requiring First Presidency approval before the baptism of minor children that lived with same-sex parents.
 "It was our privilege as apostles to sustain what had been revealed to President Monson," Nelson said.
-Citing "continuing revelation", this policy was adjusted in 2019, such that First Presidency approval was not needed for the children to be baptized.
+Citing "continuing revelation" and a changing global context, this policy was adjusted in 2019, such that First Presidency approval was no longer required for the children to be baptized.